What is malocclusion & treatment during childhood

 Malocclusion before and after

-In this post, we attach photographs of a patient recently treated in our paediatric dentistry and orthodontics practice.
-Also, please observe how significant the difference of the bite of this adolescent is before and after the interceptive orthodontic treatment.
+In this post, we attach pictures of a patient treated in our paediatric dentistry and orthodontics clinic.
+Also, please look at the difference of the bite of this child before and after the interceptive orthodontic treatment.

 GM Lopes-Freire, ABC Cárdenas, JEES de Deza, JM Ustrell-Torrent, LB Oliveira & JR Boj.
 Exploring the association between feeding habits, non-nutritive sucking habits, and malocclusions in the deciduous dentition.
 Progress in Orthodontics 16 (1), 1-7.
 2015.